 - Communication between Finance and members of the public in relation to accessing documents published online

-In accordance with section 9 of the FOI Act, Finance intends to review the operation of its IPS at least every 5 years commencing from 1 May 2011.
+In accordance with section 9 of the FOI Act, Finance intends to review the operation of its IPS at least every 5 years.
 Such a review will be undertaken in conjunction with the Office of the Australian Information Commissioner.

 Finance welcomes feedback on the approach it proposes to take to complying with the Information Publication Scheme (IPS) outlined in this plan.
 Please email comments to firstname.lastname@example.org

-The document must be attributed “Commonwealth of Australia, Department of Finance and Deregulation Information Publication Plan”.
+The document must be attributed “Commonwealth of Australia, Department of Finance Information Publication Plan”.